 Search direction — Changes in parameter values from the previous iteration.

-Fit improvements — Shows the actual versus expected improvements in the fit.
+Fit improvements — Actual versus expected improvements in the fit.

 Click Estimate to add this model to the Model Board in the System Identification app.

-(Prediction-error method only) To stop the search and save the results after the current iteration has been completed, click Stop Iterations.
+For the prediction-error method, only, to stop the search and save the results after the current iteration completes, click Stop Iterations.
 To continue iterations from the current model, click the Continue iter button to assign current parameter values as initial guesses for the next search and start a new search.
 For the multi-output case, you can stop iterations for each output separately.
 Note that the software runs independent searches for each output.

 To plot the model, select the appropriate check box in the Model Views area of the System Identification app.

 You can export the model to the MATLAB workspace for further analysis by dragging it to the To Workspace rectangle in the System Identification app.